In This Article

 If you’re having trouble making payments before you get a payday loan, see if you can set up a payment plan with the company you owe money to.
 It can be awkward to talk to the company, but this is a better alternative than missing a payment.

 So, ask if you can put a payment plan in place as a payday loan alternative.
-You may be able to pay a portion of the payment now and the rest later.
+You may be able to pay a portion of the payment now and the rest later, or consider an installment plan.
 If you have federal student loans, you can call your loan servicer and see if you can defer your loans or put them in forbearance.
 You can also consider an income-driven repayment plan, where your monthly payments are lowered to a small portion of your discretionary income.

 The key is to take action and talk to your lenders about a payment plan to see what options are available.